-Sears Canada to close stores, cut jobs in restructuring
+CORRECTED - Sears Canada to close stores, cut jobs in restructuring

 About 78 percent of Sears Canada shares are held by Lampert and others close to the company, according to Thomson Reuters data.

-Sears Canada named Bank of Montreal (BMO.TO) as its financial adviser and the law firm Osler, Hoskin & Harcourt LLP as its legal adviser.
-It said FTI Consulting (FCN.N) would serve as restructuring consultant.
+Sears Canada named Bank of Montreal as its financial adviser and the law firm Osler, Hoskin & Harcourt LLP as its legal adviser.
+It said FTI Consulting would serve as restructuring consultant.

-(Writing by Jim Finkle; Reporting by Solarina Ho in Toronto.
-Additional reporting by Fergal Smith in Toronto, Jessica DiNapoli in New York, Richa Naidu in Chicago, and Siddharth Cavale, Yashaswini Swamynathan, and Gayathree Ganesan in Bengaluru; Editing by Denny Thomas and Dan Grebler)
+Writing by Jim Finkle; Reporting by Solarina Ho in Toronto.
+Additional reporting by Fergal Smith in Toronto, Jessica DiNapoli in New York, Richa Naidu in Chicago, and Siddharth Cavale, Yashaswini Swamynathan, and Gayathree Ganesan in Bengaluru; Editing by Denny Thomas and Dan Grebler